Gear

 Percolator/kettle 1# £1.5

-Rotisserie spit, small small animals 1# £1
+Rotisserie spit, small for small animals 1# £1

 Skillet or pot, copper serves 3-5 1# £5